Clemapfel/jluna/docs/manual.md

 #### Bindings

 Bindings are a little more relevant. `Module::get_bindings` returns a map (or `IdDict` in julia parlance).
 For each pair in the map, `.first` is the *name* (of type `jluna::Symbol`) of a variable, `.second` is the *value* of the variable, as an unnamed general proxy.
-We will learn more about `jluna::Symbol` in the [section on introspection](#introspection).
+We will learn more about `jluna::Symbol` soon.
 For now, simply think of them as their julia-side equivalent `Base.Symbol`.

 ```cpp
 State::eval(R"(